-Albania has become one of the main European tourist destinations in recent years, thanks to its Riviera and its splendid beaches.
+Thanks to its Riviera and splendid beaches, Albania has become one of the main European tourist destinations in recent years.
 But which are the most beautiful Albanian beaches?
-Here is the list of most popular beaches in the country of Eagles.
+Here is the list of the most popular beaches in the country of Eagles.

-The village of Ksamil has numerous attractive beaches, so it will not be challenging to find an area that you like.
+The village of Ksamil has numerous attractive beaches, so finding an area you like will not be challenging.
 Not surprisingly, it is one of Europe’s summer havens and one of the most popular destinations in the Mediterranean, especially in July and August.

 The sand is bright, and the sea turquoise and shallow; many bars and restaurants are on the beach.
 The lido is connected with shuttles from Saranda.

-The beach is surrounded by high rocks, which give the feeling of being on a secret island and not on an ordinary beach.
+The beach is surrounded by high rocks, which gives the feeling of being on a secret island, not an ordinary beach.
 The water is crystal clear with beautiful shades of dark.

-With one of the most extended coasts in the south (6 km long), some beautiful bays, excellent accommodation, and a vibrant nightlife, the beach offers a unique atmosphere for all tourists.
+With one of the most extended coasts in the south (6 km long), beautiful bays, excellent accommodation, and vibrant nightlife, the beach offers a unique atmosphere for all tourists.

 It is one of the largest cities in southern Albania and has a new boulevard full of bars, cafes, restaurants, fast-food outlets, and much more.

 The many beaches of Himara and its strategic position – from where all the most beautiful beaches in the south are easily accessible – are just some of the reasons why many visitors choose Himara as a vacation spot.

 The old castle, churches, delicious restaurants, traditional houses, and modern tourist services make this place perfect for a 360-degree summer experience.